Previously, on “Is DT a monorepo?”

 Installing dependencies

-Let’s start by doing the naive thing and just run pnpm install
+Let’s start by doing the naive thing and just run pnpm install in the root of

 the repo.